★★★★ “Brian Cox is magnificent” – Telegraph

 Who are the creative team of The Score?

-Written by Oliver Cotton with direction by Trevor Nunn.
-Further creatives to be announced.
+Written by Oliver Cotton, directed by Trevor Nunn.

 Robert Jones (Set and Costume Designer), Johanna Town (Lighting Designer), Sophie Cotton (Composer and Sound Designer), Cordelia Monsey (Associate Director) and Ginny Schiller CDG (Casting Director).